tmirza5/happybull.co.uk/content/Blogs/vanilla-cake.md

 ## Recipe:

  ### Prep:
 1. First, beat the eggs while slowly adding sugar.
-Do this for around 5 minutes until it changes colour from yellow to white and its volume increases around 2-3 times.
+Do this for around 5 minutes until it changes colour from yellow to white, and its volume increases around 2-3 times.

 2. Mix the flour, sugar, baking powder, and salt.
 Then add this mixture to the egg and sugar batter you made previously.